-Q15: Ignoring ambiguity codes (Y and N), what are the differences between the two sequences?
-[HINT: There may be more than one]
+Q15: Ignoring ambiguity codes (Y and N), what is the single difference between the two sequences?

 Q16: Which codon position from the start of the sickle cell sequence would this difference affect?
 What amino acid would the different codons encode in the two sequences?